 Defeating Cyber Security Deficits with a 1-2 Punch

-Steve Morgan, a professional acquaintance who writes about cyber security for Forbes published One Million Cybersecurity Job Openings In 2016 and revealed some jaw-dropping statistics concerning the growing deficit in hiring qualified cyber security employees.
-To make matters worse, this chasm is exacerbated by the explosion of corporate breaches impacting and even decimating businesses in financials, education, business, government and especially healthcare.
+Steve Morgan, a professional acquaintance who writes about cybersecurity for Forbes, published One Million Cybersecurity Job Openings In 2016 and revealed some jaw-dropping statistics concerning the growing deficit in hiring qualified cybersecurity employees.
+To make matters worse, this chasm is exacerbated by the explosion of corporate breaches impacting and even decimating businesses in financials, education, business, government, and especially healthcare.

-cyber security one - two punch
+cybersecurity one - two punch

-In 2015, there were nearly 170,000,000 records exposed and that astronomical figure is just what we have been able to catalog.
+In 2015, there were nearly 170,000,000 records exposed, and that astronomical figure is just what we have been able to catalog.
 When cyber criminals run wild on your networks on average for 200 days before you know about it, that number most assuredly falls short of the actual impact.
-Cyber security breaches are increasing with a magnitude that is overwhelming.
+Cybersecurity breaches are increasing with a magnitude that is overwhelming.

 Who is going to help turn the tide against these alarming trends?
 A recent report revealed that “More than 209,000 cybersecurity jobs in the U.S. are unfilled, and postings are up 74% over the past five years, according to a Peninsula Press (a project of the Stanford University Journalism Program) 2015 analysis of numbers from the Bureau of Labor Statistics.”
-It is pretty clear that while there currently is not enough talent to go around; this is only getting exponentially worse!
+It is pretty clear that while there currently is not enough talent to go around, this is only getting exponentially worse!

-The upside for people who currently are in the cyber security profession or those who want to get into it means that:
+The upside for people who are currently in the cybersecurity profession or those who want to get into it means that:

 1. You are going to make about 9% more than other IT workers do at current compensation rates.

-2. There is a 36.5% growth rate in cyber security career fields which is not sustainable for companies and puts existing employees in higher demand to the highest bidder.
+2. There is a 36.5% growth rate in cybersecurity career fields, which is not sustainable for companies and puts existing employees in higher demand to the highest bidder.

-The only clear answers for businesses who want to remain viable in the global cyber threatscape come in the form of increased efficiencies and leveraged resources.
+The only clear answers for businesses that want to remain viable in the global cyber threatscape come in the form of increased efficiencies and leveraged resources.
 Two of the best solutions that have emerged to address these challenges are:

-cyber security one - two left punch
+cybersecurity one - two left punch

 Retain a Cybervisor®

-Why should only big business be able to afford world class technology security executive representation?
+Why should only big business be able to afford world-class technology security executive representation?
 You retain attorneys and accountants to perform complex tasks and represent you; retain technology security executive services and subject matter experts just the same!
-Even with 7% to 15% average annual increases by cyber security providers it is still less than 50% of the cost increases associated with employees.
+Even with 7% to 15% average annual increases by cybersecurity providers, it is still less than 50% of the cost increases associated with employees.

-cyber security one - two right punchAutomation is Your Friend
+cybersecurity one - two right punchAutomation is Your Friend

 It’s time to work smarter and not harder!
-By utilizing automated cyber security and GRC tools, we have discovered that employees are so much more efficient and effective.
-In fact utilizing a tool like ITAM consistently makes the cyber security, GRC assessments and reporting processes a whopping 180% more efficient on average.
-When time is money, ITAM is like getting three (3) dedicated cyber security employees for less than the cost of one (1).
+By utilizing automated cybersecurity and GRC tools, we have discovered that employees are so much more efficient and effective.
+In fact, utilizing a tool like ITAM consistently makes the cybersecurity, GRC assessments, and reporting processes a whopping 180% more efficient on average.
+When time is money, ITAM is like getting three (3) dedicated cybersecurity employees for less than the cost of one (1).

-This concept of working smarter not harder applies to all cyber security and GRC service providers world-wide.
-Why pay for your current third-party provider’s overhead and antiquated assessment processes when you can significantly reduce your expenses and increase your profit margins simply by using a modern, intelligently designed cutting-edge GRC tool like ITAM?
+This concept of working smarter, not harder, applies to all cybersecurity and GRC service providers worldwide.
+Why pay for your current third-party provider’s overhead and antiquated assessment processes when you can significantly reduce your expenses and increase your profit margins simply by using a modern, intelligently designed, cutting-edge GRC tool like ITAM?

 The Fallacy of Despair: Why your security breach is not inevitable!